 Our staff will review, organize and describe the files.
-We'll remove some types of materials such as duplicates, routine transactional records (like travel vouchers), and certain types of personal information.
+We'll remove certain types of materials such as duplicates, routine transactional records (like travel vouchers), and certain types of personal information.
 We'll also remove any materials that would be better suited for the Libraries circulating collection instead of the Archives.
-If you have questions or concerns about materials removed after you send the boxes to Archives, please let us know as soon as possible.
+If you have questions or concerns about materials removed after you send the boxes to the Archives, please let us know as soon as possible.

 Depending on the current filing scheme and the age and condition of the materials, we may physically rearrange the materials and re-folder some or all of the materials.
 Once that's done, we'll prepare a summary description of the material with administrative information and a box container list.
 In some cases, we will prepare a more detailed folder listing.
 This information is compiled into a collection guide or finding aid that will go online and make the collection accessible to you, others in the University, and the public.
 You can look at some examples of finding aids on our website.

-The files will always be available for your use onsite in the Archives, and reference service by phone or e-mail is available for many types of requests.
+The files will always be available for your use onsite in the Archives, and through reference service by phone or e-mail is available for many types of requests.
 The online finding aid will serve as your new list and you can reference it when you call us.
 In some cases, we can mark up your original list with the new box numbers and return it to you if you need it as a cross-reference.
 If this is a particular concern, please be sure to ask at the time of transfer.

 Materials in the Archives are retained permanently with very few exceptions.
 Because the materials are rare or unique, they must be used onsite in our secure reading room.
-If you need photocopies, we can provide them for you according to our photocopying policy.
+If you need photocopies, we can provide them to you according to our photocopying policy.